-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-O
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-(Mark One)

-Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

-For the quarterly period ended May 5, 2023

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File Number: 001-11421

-DOLLAR GENERAL CORPORATION

-(Exact name of Registrant as specified in its charter)

-TENNESSEE

-(State or other jurisdiction of incorporation or organization)

-61-0502302 (I.R.S.
-Employer Identification No.)

-100 MISSION RIDGE

-GOODLETTSVILLE, TN 37072 (Address of principal executive offices, zip code)

-(Address of principal exceditive offices, zip code)

-Registrant's telephone number, including area code: (615) 855-4000

-Former name, former address and former fiscal year, if changed since last report: Not Applicable

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.875 per share DG New York Stock Exchange

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \square Accelerated filer □ Smaller reporting company □ Emerging growth company □

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The Registrant had 219,341,145 shares of common stock outstanding on May 26, 2023.
+Washington, D.C.
+20549

+FORM 10-Q

+(Mark One) $\boxtimes$ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities E xchange Act of 1934 For the qua rterly period ended Ma ny 5, 2023 or Transition Report Pursuant to Section 13 or 15(d) of the Securities I Exchange Act of 1934 For the transitio n period from to Commis sion File Number: 001- 1 11421 NERAL COR Registrant as specified i (State TENNESSEE or other jurisdiction of incorporation or orga nization) 61-0502302 (I.R.S.
+Employer Identification No.) GOOD 00 MISSION RIDGE DLETTSVILLE, TN 37 rincipal executive office Registrant's telephone r number, including area co ode: (615) 855-4000 Former name, former address and form ner fiscal year, if change ed since last report: Not Applicable Securities registere ed pursuant to Section 12(b) of the Act: Con Title of each class nmon Stock, par value \$0.875 per share Trading Symbol(s) DG Name of each exchange on which registered New York Stock Exchange Indicate by check mark whether the Registrurities Exchange Act of 1934 during the preceded to file such reports), and (2) has been subject eding 12 months (or for · - Indicate by check mark whether the Registr ed pursuant to Rule 405 of Regulation S-T duant was required to submit such files).
+Yes ⊠ iring the preceding 12 m onically every Interactive Data File required to be onths (or for such shorter period that the company.
+See the defini filer, an accelerated filer, a non-accelerated filer, itions of "large accelerated filer," "accelerated e 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Non-accelerated filer □ filer □ orting company □ rowth company □ If an emerging growth company, indicate by on period for complying with any new or revihange Act. □ strant has elected not to use the extended standards provided pursuant to Section 13(a) of Yes □ , ant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
+The Registrant had 219,341,145 shares of co ommon stock outstandin g on May 26, 2023.